Linearity Characterization and Uncertainty Quantification of Spectroradiometers via Maximum Likelihood and the

 \subsection{Linearization Function}

-The model in Equation~(\ref{eq:stat_model_prob}) is a forward model in the sense that for given values of the lamp fluxes, the polynomial coefficients, and the electronic noise, the probability distribution for the instrument signal is fixed.
+The model in Equation~(\ref{eq:stat_model_prob}) is a forward model in the sense that for given values of the lamp fluxes, the polynomial coefficients, and the noise, the probability distribution for the instrument signal is fixed.
 However, the goal of calibration in this context is to predict the flux viewed by the detector corresponding to the instrument response.
-Calibration is fully treated in Section \ref{sec:calibration}, but a first step is linearizing the instrument reading which is achieved by inverting the polynomial equation $E[n] = \alpha_0 + \sum_{m=1}^p \alpha_mP_m(s(\Phi))$, where $E[n]$ is the expected instrument reading for the flux $\Phi$.
-The inverse function is approximated by a series of monomials (instead of Legendre polynomials) up to degree $p$.
-Specifically,
+This means that to achieve a calibration, we must invert the polynomial equation $E[n] = \alpha_0 + \sum_{m=1}^p \alpha_m P_m(s(\Phi))$, where $E[n]$ is the expected instrument reading for the flux $\Phi$.
+Because we are restricted to well-behaved, monotonic functions, the inverse function is also approximated by a polynomial,

 To estimate the parameters $\beta_0, \dots, \beta_p$, from $\alpha_0, \dots, \alpha_p$, a regular sequence of values is constructed over the interval $[-1, 1]$ and transformed by $s^{-1}$, the inverse of the linear transformation $s$.
 Denote this sequence $\widehat{\Phi}_\ell$, with $\ell = 1, \dots, L$.
 The maximum likelihood estimates of $\alpha_0, \dots, \alpha_p$ are $\widehat{\alpha}_0, \dots, \widehat{\alpha}_p$, and we construct $E[\widehat{n}_\ell] = \widehat{\alpha}_0 + \sum_{m = 1}^p\widehat{\alpha}_mP_m(s(\widehat{\Phi}_\ell))$.
 Finally, ordinary least squares is used to estimate $\bbeta = (\beta_0, \dots, \beta_p)$ by minimizing $\sum_{\ell=1}^{L}\left(\widehat{\Phi}_\ell - \beta_0 - \sum_{m = 1}^p \beta_m E[\widehat{n}_\ell]^m\right)^2$.
 The estimate is $\widehat{\bbeta}=(\widehat{\beta}_0, \dots, \widehat{\beta}_p)$.